qsib-cbie/tsz/README.md

 ## TSZ V2 Compression Scheme

 This is accessible behind the `CompressV2` and `DecompressV2` procedural macros.
+The delta scheme is currently employed by default with delta-delta work in progress.
+Delta can be better for systems that sample some noise that make it slightly unpredictable.
+Delta-delta can be far more compressible with second pass compression when delta-delta is often 0.

-The future compression scheme will include a single bit before each delta-delta to indicate:
+The compression scheme includes a single bit before each word to indicate:
 * the following is a truncated binary encoding header indicating the number of following bits and the bits for the delta-delta from the previous delta.
 Each delta-delta is zigzag encoded
     1. 0, 00, 1 bit
     1. 0, 01, 5 bits